carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 ~~~
 {: .output}

-What just happened?!
-We pulled a Docker image from Docker Hub using the `apptainer pull` command and directed it to store the image file using the name`lolcow_latest.sif`in the current directory.
+We pulled a Docker image from a Docker image repo using the `apptainer pull` command and directed it to store the image file using the default name `lolcow_latest.sif` in the current directory.
 If you run the `ls` command, you should see that the `lolcow_latest.sif` file is now present in the current directory.
 This is our image and we can now run a container based on this image:

 ~~~
 apptainer run lolcow_latest.sif